 Understanding how EAPs work

 EAPs are paid 100 percent by the employer and are administered through a third-party company.
 Employees can feel confident that because it’s administered outside of the company, the personal details shared are confidential.
 The employee can speak freely about whatever challenge they’re facing and know that the employer won’t have those details.
-The employee can’t take an EAP with them when leaving the job, unlike traditional health benefits.
+The employee can’t take an EAP with them when leaving the job.
 According to the U.S. Department of Labor and ACA guidelines:

 “EAP programs ‘are considered to be excepted benefits, but only if the program does not provide significant benefits in the nature of medical care or treatment.”